 Two Apple Trees, Field Farm is one of a series of experimental drypoint prints.
 This one was made by the plate being inked entirely with a water-soluble artists crayon.
 It was subsequently dipped in a water bath to give a more painterly effect.

-This drypoint engraving was inspired by the apple trees at Field Farm in Williamstown, MA and was done as a class demonstration.
+Inspired by the apple trees at Field Farm in Williamstown, MA this drypoint engraving was done as a class demonstration.
 The print was made with pthalo green Akua intaglio ink and printed on BFK Rives.

 This watercolor was done on a snowy winters day in East Orleans.
 The trees and ground were covered with English ivy, giving the landscape a green and white aspect.

-This is one of a series of collagraphs depicting a venerable cherry tree in East Orleans.
-It was created using a silhouette cut from Yupo that was then painted with watercolors.
+One of a series of collagraphs depicting a venerable cherry tree in East Orleans, this print was created using a silhouette cut from Yupo that was then painted with watercolors, applied to an acrylic plate and then run through the press.

 “Red Trees” is a reduction monotype made with Akua intaglio inks on laminated Asian paper.
 After the initial pull, it was run through the press once more with a translucent golden glaze applied to the plate.